Trouva/product-technical-tests/challenges/Engineer.front_end.lvl1.md

 Once you are ready to submit, we would like you to create a zip file of your branch and send it over to us.

-1. To create a Zip archive of your branch use: `git archive -o ./trouva-test.zip <your_branch_name>`
+1. To create a Zip archive of your branch use: git archive -o ./trouva-test.zip <your_branch_name>
-2. Then please make it available in a shared Dropbox/Google Drive, emailing it to `tech-test@trouva.com`
+2. Then please email it to technical-test@trouva.com